ttkb-oss/dedup/README.md

 destructively replace hard links with clones.
 Future versions may also consider cloning files with multiple hard links if all links are within the space being evaluated and two or more hard link clusters reference duplicated data.

+If all files in a matched set are compressed with HFS transparent compression, none of the files with be deduplicated.
+Future versions of **dedup** may select one file from the set to decompress in place and then use that file as a clone source.

 **dedup** will only work on volumes that have the `VOL_CAP_INT_CLONE` capability.
 Currently that is limited to APFS.